krenalis/krenalis/doc/src/importing.md

 > It is advisable that the user identifier be unique for each user found on the source connection (be it a file or a set of values returned by a database query), as this value is then used for the [Connection Identity Resolution](./identity-resolution/connection-identity-resolution.md).

-## 'Updated at' column
+## Last change time column

-Actions on **file storage** and **database** source connections **may** indicate a column containing a timestamp indicating the 'update at' timestamp for the user.
+Actions on **file storage** and **database** source connections **may** indicate a column containing a timestamp indicating the last change time of the user.
 It must be a column with one of the following [types](data-validation.html#data-types):

 * `DateTime`
 * `Date`
 * `JSON`
 * `Text`

-If an 'updated at' column is provided and its type is JSON or Text, a timestamp format must be provided for parsing the 'updated at' value.
+If a last change time column is provided and its type is JSON or Text, a timestamp format must be provided for parsing its value.

 ## Importing anonymous user identities from events